 As a result, our development and live websites get synchronized in a few simple steps.

-Features: allows you to bundle configs to be re-used on another site.
-Must have module for Drupal 8 distributions.
+- Features: allows you to bundle configs to be re-used on another site.
+The must-have module for Drupal 8 distributions.